Supporting Meniere's Sufferers Since 2004

 Foods that can CAUSE inflammation:

-Margarine, Refined sugar, Fast foods, Gluten (though it is possible it might be the pesticides in gluten that is the problem), Meat, eggs & dairy.
+Margarine, Refined sugar, Fast foods, Meat, eggs & dairy.

-Here is an example of something our support team comes across regularly: Sinus problems.
+As one example of how we might be totally unaware that we are making our own inflammation and Meniere's symptoms worse, consider this: Something we come across regularly in correspondence with sufferers is sinus problems causing Meniere's symptoms.
 Take a few moments to think through what most of us do routinely, when we suspect we find ourselves in these situations.

-This inflammatory process now increases its fluid production (result).
+This inflammatory process now increases its fluid production.
 Other healing or cleaning ingredients available from the body are also activated.
 Eventually this results in a dripping action.
-(Successful filtration.)
-And that is the body’s way to get the debris out of your body.
+And that is the body's way to get the debris out of your body.

 What is our usual response?
 We don't like the results of drippy nose, itchy eyes, sinus pressure etc but our sinuses have done a good job of filtering and now the fluid containing all this debris has to go somewhere.